Madge Shelton: Other relationships

 Once arrested, Anne Boleyn was attended by four unsympathetic ladies, who had been instructed by the King's chief minister Thomas Cromwell to report on the Queen's actions.
 Anne told one of these ladies, Mrs Coffin, that she had reprimanded Francis Weston for flirting with Madge Shelton, who was betrothed to Henry Norris.
 Anne wondered aloud to Weston why Norris had not married Shelton yet.
 Weston replied, "[Norris] came more to her [Anne's] chamber for her than for Madge."
 Both Norris, Madge Shelton's betrothed, and her supposed lover Weston, were executed on charge of having been Anne Boleyn's lovers.

+Marriage and later life

+Madge married Thomas Woodhouse, the son of Sir Roger Woodhouse or Wodehouse (d.
+1560), and his wife Elizabeth Radcliffe, daughter of Sir Robert Radcliffe of Hunstanton.
+Madge's husband was present at the battle of Pinkie in September 1547, some sources suggest he was killed there.
+They had had Roger Woodhouse (c.
+1541 – 1588), father of Sir Philip Wodehouse, 1st Baronet and ancestor of the later Earls of Kimberley.

 In fiction

 Margaret Shelton is the narrator in Jean Bruller (Vercors)' 1985 book Anne Boleyn (originally written in French), in which Anne Boleyn is presented as a far-sighted English patriot, who strove to make England strong and independent by ending its dependence on the Catholic Church and building up its navy.
 As depicted in the book, Margaret Shelton was Anne Boleyn's closest and most loyal companion throughout her life, shared her vision for England, and lived to impart it to her daughter, the future Queen Elizabeth I.

 Madge Shelton appears in The Tudors, portrayed by Laura Jane Laughlin.
 She is put forward by Anne herself (though it upsets her), in an attempt to control who Henry beds.
 It fails.